glasnt/talks/2019_10_PyGotham.podium/slides.md

 But, there are a few new terms that we've just hit that we should take time to clarify.
 ---
 class: title
-# What is 'production'?
+# *What* is production,<br>anyway?

 ???
 What is production, anyway?

+well, production is the live environment.

+But

+---

+class: title
+# Why is it called<br>"production"?

+???

+why is it called production, anywy?

+PAUSE

 I've asked this question to a bunch of python practioneres, many of whom have a decade or more of experience

 And the question leaves them thinking.

-Why do we call it production?

 _ _Riff here_ _